msfrt/SR-Libraries/StateCAN/README.md

 Always returns the real value.
 Disregards the secondary value.
 You probably shouldn't use this, but it's here if you need to.

+### get_msg_id()

+Returns the id of the message that contains this signal.
+Be aware that the default value for the msg ID is 0.

 ### timeout_check()

 If you would like to check for time-based validity, call this function.
 It will update the validity parameter to false if the timeout period has been expired, or keep it true otherwise.
 Furthermore, the validity boolean is returned.
 IF YOU PERFORM OTHER OBD FUNCTIONS THAT MODIFY VALIDITY, DO NOT USE THIS FUNCTION IN CONJUNCTION.